Role of intercalated Cobalt in the electronic structure of Co$_{1/3}$NbS$_2$: Modeling the electronic structure of

 Interestingly, and more importantly, no extra features appear at the Fermi level in the same region of the $k$-space.
-The signal calculated at the Fermi level is shown in the inset of Fig.~\ref{figEM-A}.
-With no signal around K and M points, the spectrum at the Fermi level bears no marks of the $\beta$-band.
-The only qualitative departure from the picture of rigidly-filled 2H-NbS$_2$ bands appears though one Fermi-surface ring encircling the $\Gamma$ point, instead of two, expected for 2H-NbS$_2$.
-Of course, the absence of the second ring is related to the shift of the maximum of the Nb $4d$ bonding band below the Fermi level, related to Co-induced interlayer hybridization, discussed already.
+This comparison with the experimental spectrum is shown in Fig.~\ref{Lfig09} (c).
+With no signal around K and M points, the calculated spectrum at the Fermi level bears no marks of the $\beta$-band.
+At the Fermi level the only qualitative departure from the picture of rigidly-filled 2H-NbS$_2$ bands appears though only one ring encircling the $\Gamma$ point, instead of two.